ThalesGroup/cva6-softcore-contest/README.md

 $ git clone --recursive https://github.com/ThalesGroup/cva6-softcore-contest.git
 ```

-Do not forget to check all the details of the contest in [Annonce RISC-V contest 2021-2022 v1.pdf](https://github.com/ThalesGroup/cva6-softcore-contest/blob/master/Annonce%20RISC-V%20contest%202021-2022%20v1.pdf).
+Do not forget to check all the details of the contest in [Annonce RISC-V contest 2021-2022 v1.pdf](./Annonce%20RISC-V%20contest%202021-2022%20v1.pdf).

+This repository contains the files needed for the 2021-2022 contest focusing on energy efficiency.
+The 2020-2021 contest focusing on the performance can be retrieved in this repository under the cv32a6_contest_2020 GitHub tag.

 # Prerequisites